 Any coin with any of these aspects is to some degree centralised.

-Note that Bitcoin Cash does not have a roadmap, and any cryptocurrency which has any kind of "official" roadmap is centralised (for only a central party could have the authority to decide what is and isn't included on a roadmap in the first place).
+Bitcoin Cash does not have a roadmap, and any cryptocurrency which has any kind of "official" roadmap is centralised (for only a central party could have the authority to decide what is and isn't included on a roadmap in the first place).
+Bitcoin Cash has no such central party.
+If anyone did create a roadmap, its authority would be limited to the willingness of other individuals within the ecosystem to voluntarily adhere to it.

 Instead, the CHIP process, helps to co-ordinate network upgrades in the upcoming yearly cycle.